whluo/whluo.github.io/_pages/about.md

 # Updates
+- 2025/03: &nbsp; Content restoration works to appear in TPAMI and PR.
 - 2025/03: &nbsp; I serve as Workshop Chair for [CVM 2025](http://iccvm.org/2025/).
 - 2025/03: &nbsp; I will serve as Area Chair for ACM Multimedia 2025.
 - 2025/02: &nbsp; Three papers accepted by CVPR 2025.